m0ru/bak/04_solution.md

 ### Gulp {#sec:gulp}

-Gulp[^<https://gulpjs.com/> respectively <https://www.npmjs.com/package/gulp>] is a build-tool that allowed us to define tasks for transpiling our javascript (using jspm at the time) from ES6 ([@sec:es6]) to older versions, our SCSS ([@sec:scss]) to minified CSS, SVGs into a Sprite-Map ([@sec:svg-spritemap]) and copy around any static resources.
+Gulp[^<https://gulpjs.com/> respectively <https://www.npmjs.com/package/gulp>] is a build-tool that allowed us to define tasks for transpiling our JavaScript (using jspm at the time) from ES6 ([@sec:es6]) to older versions, our SCSS ([@sec:scss]) to minified CSS, SVGs into a Sprite-Map ([@sec:svg-spritemap]) and copy around any static resources.
 It allows defining watch-tasks where file-changes to any of these trigger a corresponding rebuild, which makes development a lot smoother.
 However, it's been dropped out of the project by our recent switch from jspm and gulp to webpack ([@sec:webpack]).

 ### Webpack {#sec:webpack}